Starchaser: The Legend of Orin

-Starchaser: The Legend of Orin is a 1985 American animated space opera film directed and produced by Steven Hahn, and written by Jeffrey Scott.
+Starchaser: The Legend of Orin is a 1985 animated space opera film directed and produced by Steven Hahn, and written by Jeffrey Scott.
 It was originally released in 3D by Atlantic Releasing.
 Starchaser: The Legend of Orin was one of the first animated movies to mix traditional and computer animation, as well as one of the first to be released in 3D.

 Plot

 On the planet Trinia, human slaves live underground for millennia mining crystals for their "god" Zygon and his robots.
 Young miner Orin finds a jeweled sword embedded in the rocks.
 Hopps, grandfather of Orin's girlfriend Elan, recognizes it and dies saving Orin and keeping the sword a secret.
 Orin eventually grabs the sword, which levitates and buries itself in the cavern's floor.
 The blade projects the image of an old man, saying that above the caverns is a "magnificent universe".
 The blade then disappears, leaving only the hilt.

 Orin and Elan decide to see this universe and find the blade.
 Chased by robots, they emerge in an industrial complex, where Zygon kills Elan.
 Orin escapes, digs a tunnel to Trinia's surface, where a mysterious "Starfly" bonds with him, and is captured by Man-Droids, decaying organic-robotic hybrids who intend to kill him and use his body parts to replace their own.
 The sword's hilt then produces an invisible blade, killing two Man-Droids and helping Orin escape.
 Orin subsequently runs into the human smuggler Dagg Dibrimi, who refuses to believe that there are slaves in the mines.
 Dagg steals crystals from a hovering freighter before encountering Zygon and his robots.
 Dagg seizes Fembot Silica, uses her as a shield from laser blasts and escapes with Orin.
 Subsequently, re-programmed by Dagg, Silica becomes attached to him.

 Dagg flies his spaceship to the planet Bordogon, abandons Orin and gives Silica to a slave auctioneer.
 Orin wanders through Bordogon, investigating the blade's location.
 A fortune-teller eventually mentions a place called Novaluna.
 Orin later sees Silica offered for sale and offers high prices to buy her.
 After finding that Orin has no knowledge of local currency, the auctioneer takes the former's freedom in addition to Silica's; but Dagg, feeling guilty, frees them.
 Later, Dagg and Orin visit two merchants, to whom Dagg sells the crystals.
 Because Zygon has placed a price on Orin's head, the merchants offer to buy Orin as well, but Dagg refuses.
 In response, the merchants place a bomb in Dagg's payment, but Orin is forewarned by the Starfly, and Dagg throws the bomb into their enemies' camp.
 Thereafter, Dagg agrees to take Orin to Novaluna, but Zygon's robots shoot them down.
 Dagg is captured; Orin is thrown out of the ship, but Aviana, the daughter of Bordogon's Governor, rescues him.